 The first post-war support for a new zoo came from the Junior Chamber of Commerce.
 In 1946 Elton B. Stephens chaired a Jaycee committee to create a zoo.
 Planning and discussion continued until 1949.
 City Mayor James R. Morgan was a key supporter and instrumental in the success of this new initiative.
 A Zoo commission was established and decided to build the Zoo on 50 acres of land with a budget of $250,000.
-The budget would be spent to build Monkey Island, an elephant house, bear moat, birdhouse, snake pit and seal pool.
+The budget would be spent to build Monkey Island, an elephant house, bear moat, birdhouse, snake pit, and seal pool.
 Funds were raised through private donations, charter memberships, and in-kind donations from a broad base of community and business supporters.
 Monkey Island, the Zoo’s first official exhibit, was dedicated on April 2, 1955.
 The Birmingham Zoo operated as a quasi-private venture until the City Commission decided to assume responsibility in November 1955 with an initial annual budget of $663,000.
 Some years later the Birmingham Zoological Society was created to raise funds to supplement the escalating Zoo needs.

-During the ensuing decades the City of Birmingham had many needs more important in human terms than the Zoo.
+During the ensuing decades, the City of Birmingham had many needs more important in human terms than the Zoo.
 Such was the case with many municipal zoos, and Birmingham was no different.
 Funding for the Zoo was inadequate to maintain and operate it at acceptable professional standards.
 A series of Master Plans were developed but never came to fruition due to lack of funding.
 The need for significant improvements became increasingly evident by the 1990s.
 With so many financial demands on the city taking precedence and no leadership when it was needed most, the Zoo lost accreditation by the Association of Zoos & Aquariums (AZA).

-As with many endeavors it takes the right people at the right place and the right time to come together with an esprit de corps and undeterred commitment to make things happen.
+As with many endeavors, it takes the right people at the right place and the right time to come together with an esprit de corps and undeterred commitment to make things happen.

-In 1999 Mayor Richard Arrington led the way for privatization of the Zoo, recruiting strong community leaders to serve as the first Board of Directors of a new organization, Birmingham Zoo, Inc. (BZI).
+In 1999 Mayor Richard Arrington led the way for the privatization of the Zoo, recruiting strong community leaders to serve as the first Board of Directors of a new organization, Birmingham Zoo, Inc. (BZI).
 The new organization established a transitional funding package with contributions from four government entities to support BZI during its first five years of operation.

-BZI is now in its thirteenth fiscal year as a private, non-profit organization.
+BZI is now in its nineteenth fiscal year as a private, non-profit organization.
 An intense 18-month effort addressed the most pressing and immediate problems so that the Zoo could become accredited by the AZA once again, ranking the Zoo in the top 10 percent of animal holding facilities in the nation.
 The Zoo also received 501(c)(3) status from the IRS, and the Zoo’s first major capital campaign was launched in January 2001.
 In 2006, the Zoo was ranked as the number one tourist attraction in the state of Alabama.

 William R. Foster, DVM, joined the Zoo as Chief Executive Officer in January 2004.
-Foster, a veterinarian and leading zoo management authority on the national scene, is Past President of the Association of Zoos and Aquariums and was president and executive director of the Louisville Zoo for many years.
+Foster, a veterinarian and leading zoo management authority on the national scene, is the Past President of the Association of Zoos and Aquariums and was president and executive director of the Louisville Zoo for many years.

 Since its Grand Opening in April 2011, visitors have been able to experience, explore and become educated on the new and existing animals and their expanded exhibit areas.
 With its botanical and cultural emersion-themed motif, Trails of Africa has created an immediate impact as a prestigious, world-class community asset.
-It is an economic engine for growth and tourism, and a science and ecology hub for primary schools.
+It is an economic engine for growth and tourism and a science and ecology hub for primary schools.
 Trails of Africa is a place where adults and children alike can observe African wildlife and, in the process, become enamored with the charm of many different species; they will also be enlightened about the plight of endangered animals and inspired to support global wildlife conservation efforts.